 Most people should start with a Roth IRA, but money can grow and you don't have to pay income or capital gains taxes if you make the withdrawals correctly.
 Morningstar's personal finance director, Christine Benz, also recommends investing in a Roth IRA before opening a brokerage account.
 When it comes to opening a taxable brokerage account, you don't have to meet the same age, income, and marital status requirements as with a Roth IRA.
 With a traditional IRA, you invest with pre-tax money if you deduct your contributions on your federal tax return.

+Additionally, you can also invest in an IRA in Gold for added protection against market volatility.
 A Roth IRA and brokerage account are two of the most popular investment tools available to help you increase your wealth and save for your goals.
 The growth rate of your Roth Individual Retirement Account (Roth IRA) depends on when you start investing and what you invest in.
 On the other hand, if you choose a traditional IRA or a 401 (k), you must divert a smaller portion of your income to retirement in order to make the same monthly contributions to the account.
 It allows you to make the maximum allowable contribution to the IRA or 401 (k) and, at the same time, have extra money available for other purposes before you retire.

 If you have a relatively modest income, that lower AGI can help you maximize the amount of the savers tax credit you receive, which is available to eligible taxpayers who contribute to an employer-sponsored retirement plan or to a traditional or Roth IRA.
 You can withdraw funds from your Roth IRA tax-free during retirement, but to do so, you'll need to meet certain requirements.
 The only exception to Roth IRA early withdrawal penalties is when you withdraw your Roth IRA contributions, but not basically your earnings, down to the total amount you've already contributed, but no more than that.
 There are other tax-advantaged accounts, such as a traditional IRA or a 401 (k) plan, and each one offers its own unique tax benefits.